ananyaswadia/Arrays-And-Strings-In-CPP/README.md

 ## Algorithm

 ### Element Search In Arrays
+1. Start

+2. Define an integer array of size 5 with fixed values.

+3. Ask user to input a number to search.

+4. Loop through the array:

+5. If element matches, print "Element found" and its position.

+6. Set found = true and exit loop.

+7. If found is still false, print "Element not found".

+8. End

 ### Finding Max & Min Element In Arrays
+1. Start

+2. Ask user for array size n.

+3. Declare array of size n.

+4. Input n elements starting from index 1 (not ideal, but matches code).

+5. Display all array elements.

+6. Loop to find maximum element by comparing and updating arr[0].

+7. Print maximum element.

+8. Loop again to find minimum using the same method on arr[0].

+9. Print minimum element.

+10. End

 ### Reversing A String
+1. Start

+2. Initialize a string variable with "Good Morning".

+3. Set count = 0.

+4. Traverse the string until null character ('\0') to count its length.

+5. Print the count.

+6. Loop from count down to 0 and print each character to reverse the string.

+7. End

 ### Checking String For Palindrome

 ## Conclusion